explorigin/es6-coretypes/README.md

 `test.html` is provided to run these tests in a browser.

 ## Haxe Core Types
-- StringMap, IntMap, ObjectMap
+- StringMap, IntMap, ObjectMap, WeakMap
-    - implemented as a wrapper around ES6 Map type
+    - natively uses ES6 type and wraps interators to be Haxe-compatible
-- WeakMap
-    - partially implemented as a wrapper around ES6 WeakMap type